Stiven Mendoza: Corinthians

 On 19 December 2014, Mendoza returned to South America, joining Brazil's Sport Club Corinthians Paulista on a four-year deal.
-He made his debut on 8 February 2015 in the Paulista Derby against Palmeiras, starting in a 1–0 away win for the season's Campeonato Paulista.
+He made his debut on 8 February 2015 in the Paulista Derby against Palmeiras, starting in a 1–0 away win in that season's Campeonato Paulista.
 Seventeen days later, he scored his first goal for the Timão, opening a 2–0 win at Clube Atlético Linense, his only goal in seven regular season appearances.
 On 19 April, in the knock-out stages, he scored in the 2–2 home semi-final draw against Palmeiras, which his team lost in a penalty shootout.

 Mendoza made his Campeonato Brasileiro Série A debut in the first game of the 2015 season, replacing Malcom at the end of a 1–0 win at Cruzeiro on 10 May.
 He scored once in ten appearances over the campaign, a consolation in a 3–1 loss at Grêmio on 4 June.
 Corinthians finished the season as national champions.